Back

 Biography

-Post-Doctoral researcher 1998-2000: Cerro Tololo Inter-American Observatory, La Serena, Chile
+Postdoctoral Researcher 1998-2000: Cerro Tololo Inter-American Observatory, La Serena, Chile

-Post-Doctoral fellow 1996-1997: European Southern Observatory, Münich, Germany
+Postdoctoral Fellow 1996-1997: European Southern Observatory, Munich, Germany

-Post-Doctoral researcher,1995: Department of Astronomy, Yale University, USA
+Postdoctoral Researcher 1995: Department of Astronomy, Yale University, USA

 Bachelor of Science with a major in Physics, Universidad de Chile, 1987.

-2001 - 2003: Staff Astronomer, European Southern Observatory, La Silla, Chile
+2001-2003: Astronomer, European Southern Observatory, La Silla, Chile.

-1994-1995: Research assistant, Allied Aerospace Ltd., USA
+1994-1995: Research Assistant, Allied Aerospace Ltd., USA.

 Courses, projects, recent publications